COVID-19 Vaccines and Treatment: The Race for Global Equity

 Dr. Ernesto Ortiz, Senior Manager - CNN Espanol, February 22, 2021

 For Media Requests please email Jessica Harris at firstname.lastname@example.org or call + 1 919 668 7923.

-These data and analyses are updated every two weeks.
+These data and analyses are updated every week.
 We are tracking the data to the best of our ability, though there may be gaps given the speed of developments and lack of detailed information in many public statements.

 Except where otherwise noted, this work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.